-Before removing the filter, make sure the projector is on its side as shown (not upside down) to prevent dust from falling inside.
-Then release the latch to remove the filter.
+4. If you need to replace the filter, pull on the catch to remove it.
+Make sure the projector is on its side as shown (not turned upside down) to prevent dust from falling inside.

-When you get a replacement lamp for your projector, a new air filter is included.
-You should replace the filter when you replace the lamp.
-5. To install the new filter, first insert its tabs as shown, then press on the latch until it clicks in place.
+5. To install the new filter, first insert the tabs, then press on the catch until it clicks in place.